Where do bed bugs hide

 Can there bed bugs in a box spring?

 You bet… below is a visual inspection procedure every pest professional who uses Green Bean Buddy goes thru to find bed bug colonies.
+This will give you a clear understanding where do bed bugs hide.
+So you can inspect these areas more closely.

 Start with edges and inspect along stitches